Skiwo/sk_hubspot/README.md

 The Skiwo Hubspot gem is a wrapper for the `hubspot-api-client gem`.
 It provides convenient methods to Hubspot's crm api.

+### Calling The Hubspot API
 You can pass a block to methods that calls the hubspot api to handle any errors.
 If you don't provide a block, the method returns a tuple with `[result_object, error]`

 ### The CRM Object
-A successful request to Hubspot's crm api will result in one or more objects of type `Skiwo::Hubspot::CrmObject`.
+A successful request to the Hubspot crm api will result in one or more objects of type `Skiwo::Hubspot::CrmObject`.
 Crm objects like `Contact` and `Company` has instance methods for mutating the object on Hubspot.
 When working with instances, any errors can be accessed by calling `crm_object.errors`